Federal Energy Regulatory Commission.

 6. At the same time, a diverse group of commenters maintain that paying LMP for demand response in all hours, including off-peak hours, might not result in net benefits to customers, because the payments might be substantially more than the savings created by reducing the clearing price at that time.
 According to these commenters, net benefits are most likely to be positive and greatest when the supply curve is steepest, which typically occurs in highest-cost, peak hours.
 Some commenters suggest that paying LMP in all hours might make more difficult, and less accurate, the establishment of baselines for measuring whether a demand response provider has, in fact, responded.

 7. Many commenters who oppose paying LMP in all hours for demand response suggest approaches, or net benefits tests, for determining when LMP should apply.
-These commenters state that the purpose of these tests would be to determine the point at which the incremental payment for demand response equals the incremental benefit of the reduction in load; payment of LMP would apply only up to that point.
+These commenters state that the purpose of these tests would be to determine the point at which the incremental payment for demand response equals the incremental benefit of the reduction in load; payment of LMP would apply only Start Printed Page 47501up to that point.
 To achieve that end, some comments advocate a net benefits trigger based on a particular price or period of hours.
 While some proposals would utilize a static bid threshold, such as $75/MWh, other proposals would utilize a dynamic bid threshold, which could be based upon fuel prices and heat rates of marginal generation.
 Still other commenters urge compensating demand response during an ISO- or RTO-defined period of critical high-cost hours in which it is cost-effective to pay the full LMP.
 In addition to advancing net benefits tests, some commenters suggest implementation of an ISO- or RTO-developed mechanism to determine whether a net customer benefit would occur in advance of dispatch.
 Some commenters, however, state that it would be difficult to prescribe by regulation the hours in which demand response provides net benefits because system conditions and load patterns change across seasons and over time.